Do All IT Data & Analytics Opportunities Live in the Cloud Now?

 IT must be source agnostic, even in cloud-based analytics

-Debating cloud vs. on-premises misses the bigger story, which is that services, platforms, and infrastructure are slowly going to become more fragmented over time.
+Debating cloud vs. on-premise misses the bigger story, which is that services, platforms, and infrastructure are slowly going to become more fragmented over time.
 The diffusion of these services will present challenges to IT leaders who prioritize their ability to gather data from all available systems of record to perform IT analytics and derive value.

 A 2019 survey of cloud usage of IT professionals found that the average organization uses around five different cloud services, including those used for experimental projects.
 84% of enterprises utilize a multi-cloud strategy, with most employing a public/private hybrid cloud architecture.

 Having a highly diversified and distributed application ecosystem presents a familiar problem to IT: punching through silos so that all data can be aggregated to gain crucial insights and provide value.
 If any piece of the puzzle is missing, IT leaders could have significant blind spots in their data oversight capabilities.
 Integrating data will be a problem whether we’re talking about an on-premises data center or any combination of public and private cloud functions.

 IT analytics solutions utilizing pre-built data source adapters will enable IT leaders to more efficiently achieve their data integration goals and an accelerated time-to-value for solutions.
 The capability to incorporate data across sources will be vital regardless of whether IT uses entirely cloud-based analytics or employs a system hosted on-premises.
 It simply doesn’t matter where the data is — what IT needs are the right tools for access.